shailesh2867/cs50p-project/README.md

     #### Video Demo:  <URL HERE>
     #### Description:
     TODO
-    Many changes are still needed to make.
+    Many changes are still needed to be made.